svramprabu/translating-and-localizing-a-script/report.md

 - LangChain for LLM Application Development - studying this course in deeplaearning.ai

 ### 16.08.2023
-- LangChain for LLM Application Development - completed this course in deeplaearning.ai
+- __*LangChain for LLM Application Development*__ - completed this course in deeplaearning.ai
+- __*LangChain Chat with Your Data*__ - studying this course in deeplaearning.ai

+### 17.08.2023
+- LangChain Chat with Your Data - studying this course in deeplaearning.ai
+-

 ### __*Reference Material*__